HaydenGalloway/startup/README.md

 - Be deliberate with your html tags.
 There's a specific purpose, structure, and hierarchy.
 - Make changes often, deploy often.
 - Make smaller commits

+## Javascript Simon
+- Adding onClick events initialized the js, you can then add the .js at the bottom of the page.
+-